flairNLP/flair/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md

 # Tutorial 3: Word Embeddings

 We provide a set of classes with which you can embed the words in sentences in various ways.
 This tutorial explains how that works.
 We assume that you're familiar with the [base types](/resources/docs/TUTORIAL_1_BASICS.md) of this library.

 ## Embeddings

 All word embedding classes inherit from the `TokenEmbeddings` class and implement the `embed()` method which you need to call to embed your text.
 This means that for most users of Flair, the complexity of different embeddings remains hidden behind this interface.
 Simply instantiate the embedding class you require and call `embed()` to embed your text.

-All embeddings produced with our methods are Pytorch vectors, so they can be immediately used for training and fine-tuning.
+All embeddings produced with our methods are PyTorch vectors, so they can be immediately used for training and fine-tuning.

 ## Classic Word Embeddings

 Classic word embeddings are static and word-level, meaning that each distinct word gets exactly one pre-computed embedding.
 Most embeddings fall under this class, including the popular GloVe or Komnios embeddings.

 Simply instantiate the WordEmbeddings class and pass a string identifier of the embedding you wish to load.
 So, if you want to use GloVe embeddings, pass the string 'glove' to the constructor:

 ```python
 from flair.embeddings import WordEmbeddings